 The process of proofing can make or break a sourdough bread’s texture and mouthfeel.
 Without the development of the yeast inside the dough, the bread doesn’t rise to the point that it needs to create that iconic sourdough crumb structure.
 That’s why proving is important for all bread, sourdough included.

 It all starts with the yeast.
 When properly activated, generally around 95°F, dry yeast comes alive and begins to look for food.
 Yeasts eat sugar, including the carbs found in bread dough.
 As the yeast eats the bread flour, it creates the carbon dioxide gas needed to lift the sourdough loaf before and during baking.

 However, this process takes time.
 The yeast needs time to process the sugars it eats, much like our own bodies need time to get nutrients from food.
 Without this time, the dough doesn’t build up those gas pockets it needs to rise.

 Your room’s temperature and humidity affect sourdough’s proving, too.
 Yeast enjoys a somewhat warm, humid environment.
 The heat helps speed up the breakdown of sugars, while humidity gives yeast the water it needs to break up the long chains of starch in the flour.

 If you’ve seen recipes call for you to put your sourdough in a proving drawer or container, this is why.
-Without the right environment, the yeast won’t work as effectively, which could lead to a slow or stalled proving.
+The yeast won’t work as effectively without the right environment, which could lead to a slow or stalled proving.